 Three Farms in a Island

-The ancient Greeks called it Trinacria, meaning “Three pointed”, from Akra, “end, point or headland” and Treis, “Three”.
+The ancient Greeks called Sicily Trinacria, meaning “Three pointed”, from Akra, “end, point or headland” and Treis, “Three”.
 Deriving the name of the largest island in the Mediterranean from its shape…today we know it as Sicily.

 Make good food from scratch.